Commentator (horse): Retirement

 After showing in the 2009 Whitney, Commentator's owners announced his retirement, saying he had nothing more to prove.
 Tracy and Carol Farmer have chosen Old Friends Thoroughbred Retirement Farm in Georgetown, Kentucky as his permanent home.

 On September 6, 2009 the New York Racing Association (NYRA) paid tribute to Commentator at Saratoga Race Course.
 They named that day's fifth race, an overnight stakes race for New York–bred 3-year-olds and up, “The Commentator.”
+Commentator galloped onto the track to lead the post parade, afterwards receiving a peppermint Key to the city of Saratoga Springs.